The Minimum Evidence Surface for Trustworthy Weight-Edit Results

 3. Reject Incomplete Evidence

-The April 20 post adds the third requirement: a stronger claim should stop when the evidence bundle is incomplete.
+The April 20 post adds the third requirement: incomplete evidence must end the stronger claim.

 This is where fail-closed verification matters.
 A result that depends on pairing, report contracts, and container-backed execution should not keep its strongest interpretation when baseline material, manifests, or verify-time contracts are missing.
 In a serious workflow, incomplete evidence should lead to rejection, not graceful normalization.